sap-tutorials/Tutorials/tutorials/abap-environment-rap100-enhance-data-model/abap-environment-rap100-enhance-data-model.md

     - Element **`BookingFee`** - should not be displayed in the list table.
     - Element **`TotalPrice`** - should not be displayed in the list table.
     - Element **`CurrencyCode`** - should not be explicitly displayed, neither in the list table nor on the object page.
-       **Note:** The currency code will be automatically displayed on the UI thanks to `@consumption` annotations specified for the element `CurrencyCode` in the BO projection view.
+       **Hint:** The currency code will be automatically displayed on the UI thanks to `@consumption` annotations specified for the element `CurrencyCode` in the BO projection view.

     - Element **`Description`** - should not be displayed in the list table.
     - Element **`OverallStatus`** - should have a high display importance on small windows and only its associated descriptive text should be displayed on the UI.